ENCODE-DCC/pyencoded-tools/ihec/README.md

 * How to submit?

-  Email JSON hub(s) to David Brownlee david.brownlee@computationalgenomics.ca.
+  Email JSON hub(s) to David Bujold david.bujold@mcgill.ca and David Brownlee david.brownlee@computationalgenomics.ca.
 Those JSON files could be too big for email attachments.
 Using Google Drive is OK with David.